-An RF preamplifier can reduce noise on weak signals.
+An RF preamplifier can reduce noise on weak FM broadcast signals.
 A low-noise preamp can ensure that external noise, not tuner sensitivity, limits reception.
-A preamp can breathe new life into an older tuner that lacks an RF amplifier, has inadequate IF limiting, or is misaligned.
-Mounted at the antenna, a preamp can overcome the loss of a long feedline, which otherwise directly degrades tuner sensitivity.
-If the RF signal feeds multiple tuners, each signal split degrades tuner sensitivity at least 3 dB.
-Placing a preamp ahead of the power divider can mitigate this loss.
+A preamp can breathe new life into an older tuner that lacks an RF stage, has inadequate IF limiting, or is misaligned.
+Mounted at the antenna, a preamp can overcome the loss of a long feedline, which otherwise directly degrades sensitivity.
+If the RF signal feeds multiple tuners, each signal split degrades sensitivity at least 3 dB.
+Placing a preamp ahead of the power divider can overcome this loss.

 Gain, noise figure, third-order intercept, and return loss characterize a preamp.
 Gain is signal and external noise amplification.
 Noise figure quantifies the noise a preamp adds.
-Third-order intercept relates desired and spurious signal levels to measure distortion.
+Third-order intercept characterizes distortion by relating desired and spurious signal levels.
 Return loss indicates how closely the input or output impedance matches 75Ω.
 Lower noise figure, higher third-order intercept, and higher return loss are always better.
-Higher gain is better, but too much can overload a tuner front-end, which is likely to distort before the preamp does.
+Higher gain helps, but too much can overload a tuner front-end, which is likely to distort before the preamp does.

 A low-noise preamp with 5 dB gain can improve sensitivity with low risk of tuner overload.
-Unless large losses follow the preamp, diminishing returns set in above 15 dB gain and overload risk becomes significant.
+Unless large losses follow the preamp, diminishing returns set in above 15 dB and overload may occur.
 Preamp gain ranges from several dB for distribution amplifiers to 30+ dB for mast-mount TV preamps.

 At garage sales I find older cable TV amplifiers like this one.
 They work fine as an indoor preamp for less sensitive FM tuners.
 This particular amplifier had 13.7 dB gain in the FM band.
 The third-order output intercept was 29 dBm and saturated output was 40 mW.
 Return loss was 14.5 dB input and 12 dB output.
 The noise figure was 4.8 dB.
 This is not a low value, but the amplifier still improved the 50 dB quieting sensitivity of a Technics ST-9030 from 18.1 to 15.4 dBf.